Root Vegetable Tagine with Apricots and Rosemary

 This post may include affiliate links.
 Thank you for your support.

-A slow simmered root vegetable tagine with apricots and rosemary!
-Serve this vegetarian dish as a side or over rice or quinoa for a complete meal.
+A slow simmered vegetable tagine with apricots and rosemary!
+Serve this vegetarian dish as a side or over couscous or rice for a complete meal.
 Vegan and gluten-free.

 Fall has me going root vegetable crazy!
 Rutabaga, beets, parsnips, carrots, turnips, taters… I’ve been stocking up on all the root veggies lately.